Watergate Fast Facts

 June 17, 1972 - Five men are arrested after breaking into Democratic National Committee headquarters in the Watergate complex in Washington, DC.
 White House press secretary Ron Ziegler describes the incident as a "third-rate burglary."

-October 10, 1972 - The Washington Post publishes a story by Carl Bernstein and Bob Woodward, stating that the FBI believes the Watergate break in was done by aides to President Nixon.
+October 10, 1972 - The Washington Post publishes a story by Carl Bernstein and Bob Woodward, stating that the FBI believes aides to President Nixon are responsible for the Watergate break in.

 November 7, 1972 - President Richard Nixon is elected to a second term in office, defeating Democratic candidate George McGovern.